 After three boys, I thought I’d seen all a butt could turn out—from poop paintings to corn kernels—but when my fourth baby started getting weird acidic poop that literally seemed to eat her skin away, I was sort of baffled.
 Acid diaper rash was not something I had heard a lot about, but it happens, and it is horrible.

-So, what exactly is acid diaper rash and how do you spot it?
+So, what exactly is acid diaper rash, and how do you spot it?

-Acid diaper rash occurs when for one reason or another your baby’s poop becomes acidic and literally burns the skin.
+Acid diaper rash occurs when for one reason or another your baby’s poop becomes acidic in pH and literally burns the skin.
 For my baby, this was obvious by immediate bleeding rashes (when I knew she had just pooped).
 These bloody spots almost looked like she’d been poked repeatedly with a small pin and were only where the poop had touched.

 Other types of diaper rash occur more frequently where the diaper touches or in skin creases, but this rash will be very red, possibly bleeding, inflamed skin only where the poop is touching, and it will be there no matter how quickly you change the diaper.
 I think that’s the biggest tell that a rash is acid-based, it happens almost instantly.

 Next, the poop that accompanies acid diaper rash is often runny and looks poorly digested, like there are often still recognizable chunks of lunch.
 In babies that haven’t started solid foods, it just looks very runny and lacks the common seedy appearance.
-It may also have an off odor, that just doesn’t smell like just poop, almost rancid.
+It may also have an off odor that just doesn’t smell like just poop, almost rancid.

 What causes acid diaper rash or acidic poop?